edgedb/easy-edgedb/chapter16/index.md

 analyze select (8, 9);
 ```

-This time we see a single row with a different width.
+This tuple holds two values, but the tuple is a single object so the `analyze` output shows a single row with a different width.

 ```
 ───────── Coarse-grained Query Plan ─────────